 What are Warts?

 Warts are grainy skin growths that often occur on the fingers and hands.
-Common warts are caused by a virus called the human papillomavirus (HPV) and can be transmitted through touch.
+Skin warts are caused by a virus called the human papillomavirus (HPV) and can be transmitted through touch.
+There are over 100 types of HPV, and about 10 of them cause cutaneous warts.
 It may take as long as six months to develop a wart after your skin has been exposed to the virus.
-While common warts are usually harmless and disappear on their own, they may be bothersome or embarrassing to some.
+While most warts are usually harmless and disappear on their own, they may be bothersome or embarrassing to some.
+Warts tend to grow slowly and, in some cases, can spread to other areas of the body or to other people through direct contact.

 Symptoms of common warts include:

-- Have black pinpoints inside of them, which are clotted blood vessels.
+- Have black pinpoints inside of them, which are clotted blood vessels within the wart tissue

-There are also other types of warts, including plantar warts, plane warts, filiform warts, and mosaic warts.
-Individuals who may be at a higher risk for developing warts include children and young adults, as they may not have built up immunity to the virus yet, and people with weakened immune systems.
+Many warts will resolve on their own over time, but others may persist and require professional treatment.
+Individuals who may be at a higher risk for developing skin warts include children and young adults, as they may not have built up immunity to the virus yet, and people with weakened immune systems.
 Be sure to see a doctor right away if you have a wart that bleeds easily, causes you pain, or spreads easily to other parts of the body.

 Treatment Options for Warts